Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 1. Change the Terminal settings

-- Now type Windows Terminal and select Windows Terminal from the list of results.
+2. Now type Windows Terminal in the search box and select the app from the list of results.

-After doing that, your default command-line shell will be changed, and each time you start the Terminal, the selected application will be used to process your commands.
+Your default command-line shell can be changed, and each time you start the Terminal, the selected application will be used to process your commands.

 2. Change the Command Prompt or PowerShell settings